vnmakarov/mir/MIR.md

     will be changed by inlined function body if it is possible
   * Calls of vararg functions are never inlined

+### MIR_JCALL and MIR_JRET insns
+  * `MIR_JCALL` calls a function without setting up the return address (usually return address is put put on the stack or in register depending on ABI)
+    * The first operand is a prototype reference operand
+    * The second operand is a called function address
+  * `MIR_JRET` returns from the function called by `MIR_JCALL`
+    * The single operand contains and the return address as 64-bit integer value
+  * To call a function you can only use pairs `MIR_CALL` (or `MIR_INLINE`) and `MIR_RET` or `MIR_JCALL` and `MIR_JRET`
+  * `MIR_JCALL` and `MIR_JRET` implement non-standard ABI for functions without args and return values
+    * The ABI is useful for high performance switching from direct threading interpreters to JITted code
+    * The argument and return values can be passed through global vars which are tied to specific hard regs

 ### MIR_ALLOCA insn
   * Reserve memory on the stack whose size is given as the 2nd operand and assign the memory address to the 1st operand
   * The reserved memory will be aligned according target ABI